 Hard Water Areas UK

-Unfortunately, the UK is heavily affected with hard water due to its geographic location.
-About 13 million homes in the UK live in hard water areas.
+Unfortunately, the UK is heavily affected with hardness due to its geographic location.
+About 13 million homes in the UK live in areas with hardness.

-You can check the water areas UK map and see if your neighbourhood is one of the affected areas.
+You can check areas suffering from hardness on the UK map and see if your neighbourhood is one of the affected areas.

 Hardness in water is anything more than 180ppm, while anything less than 60ppm can be considered to be soft water.